salma-ehab/dbt_new_york_sales_data/models/Documentation/project_documentation.md

 with ties broken by selecting the one with the highest selling price), and finally, average basket size.

 {% enddocs %}

+{% docs categories_and_subcategories_sales_and_profit_growth_rates_query_description %}

+This query aims to compute the growth rates of sales and profits for every product category and subcategory.
+In instances where certain subcategories have no sales in a given month, the growth rates for both sales and profits in the subsequent month are null, as there is no basis for comparison.

+{% enddocs %}